ramrow/Comprehensive-guide-to-Neural-Networks/README.md

 $$ \textbf{ w is the list of weights}$$
 $$ \textbf{ x is the list of inputs}$$
 $$ \textbf{ b is the bias} $$

+### Activation Function
+Activation functions play an important role in determining whether or not a node should be activated or not.
+The activation function is applied to the output of a node in both the hidden and output layers.
+The functions are important because they introduce non-linearity to the model(non-linearity means that the relationship between input and output aren't a straight line), helps capture real world data where there can be overlaps(problems that are not linearly separable).
+Activation functions also provide a vital role in backpropagation by providing the gradient needed to update both the weights and biases.

+Here are some examples of popular activation functions:
+1. Sigmoid
+    - Shaped like an S going from 0 to 1 concaving upwards from all x less than 0 and concaving downwards from all x greater than or equal to 0
+    - Useful for binary classifications
+    - Defined as: $$A = \frac{1}{1+e^{-x}}$$
+2. Tanh
+    - Hyperbolic tangent function, basically just a variation of the sigmoid function
+    - Defined as:
+3. ReLU